Curse of the Undead: Plot

 At home, Dan knocks over the safety box, cracking it open.
 Within it, he finds the 1860 diary of Don Miguel Robles, the former owner of the land.
 According to the diary, Don Robles sent his son Drago to Madrid on business without his new bride Isabella.
-Isabella turned to Drago's brother Roberto for companionship.
-When Drago returns and learns of their relationship, he killed his brother with a dagger; distraught, Drago later committed suicide with the same dagger.
-Over the next six months, mysterious deaths of young girls take place.
-One night Don Robles hears Isabella scream and went to her room, finding a man bent over her – Drago Robles, who fled, leaving Isabella drained of blood.
 To end the curse, Don Robles plunged a silver dagger through Drago's heart as he lay in his coffin.
 After confessing his actions to the priest he learned a wooden stake is needed to destroy a vampire – he returns but finds the coffin empty except for the dagger.
 Hidden within the diary is a photograph of Drago Robles – it is Drake Robey in Spanish clothing.

-As Dan reads Don Robles' diary, Robey summons a sleeping Dolores to him, but is interrupted by the sheriff.
-After hearing the sheriff denounce him to Dolores, Robey follows him back to town and kills him with his bite.
-As Dan starts back to his house after examining the body, he is followed by Robey.
-In a panic he races for the church; Robey enters the shadow of the church cross and flees.
-Back in his house, Dan is confronted by Robey who defends his actions, protesting "What I am is not my own choice.
-You should pity me, not judge me in my torment.
-Do you think I wanted this?" before attacking Dan.
-Dan's housekeeper interrupts the attack and Robey flees with his photograph and the Rancho Robles map.